 Guide Salary: Expected Earnings PT/FT - £17k to £25k PA (Pro-Rata based on FT)

-Location: This position is home based covering the Central and South Birmingham area
+Location: This position is home based covering the Weymouth and Dorchester areas

 Are you looking for flexible work including options to work term time, school hours, evenings and weekends?
 Do you hold a full current driving licence and own your own car?